byuflowlab/FLOWUnsteady/docs/FirstTry.md

 import MyVPM
 vpm = MyVPM
 ```
-4. Now all you need to do is
+4. Now all you need to do is to include and run the example drive under the 'examples' folder:
 ```
 include("vahana.jl")
 visualize_maneuver_vahana()